ypinnek1/Challenge/README.md

     Used Modular pattern in vanilla JS without any helper modules (used IIFE's & Closures).
     Created a custom Modal.
     Used Local Storage.
+    Please check comments at line 202 on clearing local storage to register user again.